Contraception and cancer – what’s the risk?

 Hormonal contraception and cervical cancer

-There is evidence that long-term use of both the combined and mini pill can increase your risk of cervical cancer by up to four times.¹² This risk increases the longer you are taking your contraception, with people who have been using hormonal contraception for five years or more having the greatest risk.¹² ¹³
+There is evidence that long-term use of both the combined and mini pill can increase your risk of cervical cancer by up to four times.¹² This risk increases the longer you are taking your contraception, with people who have been using oral contraceptives for five years or more having the greatest risk.¹² ¹³

-For around 10% of women in the UK who develop cervical cancer, this is linked to oral contraceptive use.¹³ This might sound alarming, but there is also evidence that this risk diminishes once you stop taking hormonal contraception, and to put it into perspective, less than 1% of UK women develop cervical cancer during their lifetime.¹³ This number includes those who are taking hormonal contraception and those who are not.
+For around 10% of women in the UK who develop cervical cancer, this is linked to oral contraceptive use.¹³ This might sound alarming, but there is also evidence that this risk diminishes once you stop taking the pill, and to put it into perspective, less than 1% of UK women develop cervical cancer during their lifetime.¹³ This number includes those who are taking oral contraceptives and those who are not.

-It’s difficult to say whether particular types of hormonal contraception, like the vaginal ring, injection, patch and implant, have a lesser or greater effect on your risk of developing cervical cancer.
+It’s difficult to say whether particular types of hormonal contraception, like the vaginal ring, injection, patch, hormonal coil and implant, have a lesser or greater effect on your risk of developing cervical cancer.
 More research is needed in this area.

 It’s also important to remember that your risk of developing cervical cancer, whether you use the pill or not, is extremely low if you do not have human papillomavirus (HPV).
 HPV is common, and usually goes away on its own and doesn’t cause any problems – most people won’t even know they have had it.
 Keeping up to date with your cervical screening, getting vaccinated against HPV if you are eligible, and using condoms are great ways to protect yourself from HPV and from any greater risk of cervical cancer that it may cause.